pranav-P92/AWS-SAA/README.md

 **Amazon S3 analytics -Storage class analysis**

-- helps you decide when to transition objects to right storage class.
+- **helps you decide when to transition objects to right storage class**.
 - recommendations for standard and standard IA
 - does not work for one zone IA or glacier
 - report is updated daily